diamonddudetcg/Disco-Inferno/docs/legality.md

 title: "Disco Inferno Forbidden & Limited List"
 ---

-These are the changes we've implemented on the original Forbidden and Limited list.
+These are the changes we've implemented in addition to the original Forbidden and Limited list.

+Cards are still subject to the $0.50 cutoff point and, unless listed here, to the original F&L status.

 | Card name | Status |
 | :-- |